 Planning your campaigns in advance, looking beyond the immediate term and booking early can be highly beneficial.

 Types Of Outdoor Advertising Available

 Paper billboards are central to many successful out of home ad campaigns, with a variety of sizes available in a range of prime locations.

-One of the key benefits of choosing paper billboards, aside from the low cost, is that they offer exclusive advertising space.
+One of the key benefits of choosing classic billboards, aside from the low cost, is that they offer exclusive advertising space.
 When using digital boards, you are often sharing the space with up to 5 other advertisers (meaning that your ad may only show for 10 seconds at a time).
-Whereas the nature of paper billboards means that no matter what time some walks or drives past the location, your messaging will be front and centre.
+Whereas the nature of classic billboards means that no matter what time some walks or drives past the location, your messaging will be front and centre.